 How to get involved: The UPWP is posted on the NFRMPO website and provided in the TAC packet.
+The UPWP will be released for 30 days for public comment once tasks and budgets are drafted by the appropriate committees.

 Comment period: 30 days